kristi71111/IV-EV-Checker/README.md

     B:onlyWorkOnOwnedPokemon=false
 # Notes
 - Changing the Item in the config and restarting the server will make all previous items given out (assuming the item is actually different) invalid.
+- This mod is server side only.
+It won't work on client side.